The following is a brief guide on how to establish a green book club in your area:

 - Write a review

-The Newcastle group has done this for most, but not all of our books.
-It is not essential, but if you do I will post it on the website, and you can send the summary / link to attendees as a reminder of the discussion.
+The Newcastle group has done this for some of our books.
+It is not essential, but if you do it can help promote the group and attract more members.

 - Finally – pat yourself on the back for promoting informed debate about some of the most important issues affecting life on earth.